-While many stories of courage and grace have been shared about those events, a new story has emerged that most people probably haven’t heard before – and it involves the Bible.
+While many stories of courage and grace have been shared about those events, a story emerged that most people probably haven’t heard before – and it involves the Bible.

-And while most of the page was marred, right in the middle one of the only parts still clearly readable was Christ’s radical teaching on retaliation.
+And while most of the page was marred, right in the middle, one of the only parts still clearly readable was Christ’s radical teaching on retaliation.

 “Ye have heard that it hath been said,” the page said in the King James Version, “An eye for an eye, and a tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.”